likvidera/Documentation/CTF/mirc2077/README.md

     }
   }
 ```
-If we call `ipc_cache_dup` enough for it to wrap-around to 1 and then call `ipc_cache_close` on one of the duped caches, the underlying `cache` will be released while we still retain references to it.
+If we call `ipc_cache_dup` enough for the `cache->refcount` to wrap-around to 1 and then call `ipc_cache_close` on one of the duped caches, the underlying `cache` will be released while we still retain references to it.

-By reclaiming the `cache` memory we can control the `cache->data_ptr` which then becomes a `read/write-what-anywhere primitive` through the `ipc_cache_get_data` and `ipc_cache_set_data` calls.
+By reclaiming the `cache` memory we can control the `cache->data_ptr` which then becomes a read/write-what-anywhere primitive through the `ipc_cache_get_data` and `ipc_cache_set_data` calls.

-## Get some flags
+## How to get the flags
 ### Flag #1 - HOW-2-IPC
 Having code-exec in the JS-interpreter-process is enough to get the first flag.
-We simply need to perform an IPC-call with the id `IPC_REQUEST_FLAG    0xac1d1337`.
+We simply need to perform an IPC-call with the id `IPC_REQUEST_FLAG    (0xac1d1337)`.
 This will read the `./flag` from the main-process and write it back to us over the IPC.
 The flag can then be output by writing it to the `log-fd`.

 ### Flag #2 - Escape the Seccomp sandbox
 To exploit the IPC-bug, these steps are taken: